CodeYourFuture/JavaScript-Core-1-Challenges/challenge-cowsay-one/readme.md

 ### npm run

 Let's find out how to execute cowsay from our package.json.
-Open /cowsaying in your IDE and look at the [package.json](https://nodejs.dev/learn/the-package-json-guide).
+Open the `cowsaying` directory you made earlier in your IDE and look at the [package.json](https://nodejs.dev/learn/the-package-json-guide).

 Add cowsay to the scripts object.